zipurman/oVIRT_Simple_Backup/server/installer/README.md

  - [x] Then set the DOMAIN and CLUSTER and save again

  - [x] Then enter any additional info and save one more time

+ - [x] You will also need to delete any snapshots you created on youur BackupEngineVM during install

  - [x] You should now be able to test your new install and do a backup